Grand National Prize Money | Prize Fund

 With 40 runners, this means only 25% of the horses will get prize money.
 But going down to 10th place is much further down than any other race on the racing calendar.

-The winner receives a cool £500k – a life-changing amount for most horse racing owners, plus with all the spin-offs and public appearances at Grand National winner can make afterwards then many boast their earning this way too.
-With a £300k difference between finishing first and second, the stakes are high.
-Just a nose – like in 2012 when Neptune Collonges beat Sunnyhillboy can be a bitter blow for the runner-up – not just in the prestige of winning the Grand National, but also by the small sum of £300k!
+The winner receives in excess of £500k – a large amount for most horse racing owners, and with all the spin-offs and public appearances at Grand National winner can make afterwards then many boast their earning this way too.
+With a £350k difference between finishing first and second, the stakes are high.
+Just a nose – like in 2012 when Neptune Collonges beat Sunnyhillboy can be a bitter blow for the runner-up – not just in the prestige of winning the Grand National, but also in terms of prize money!

-In terms of the jockeys, a National Hunt rider will receive in the region of approx £169.85 over jumps per ride, which in the whole scheme of things when it comes to the Grand National is pretty insignificant.
-We are sure most jockeys would ride in the race for free!!
+In terms of the jockeys, a National Hunt rider will receive in the region of approx £170 over jumps per ride, which in the whole scheme of things when it comes to the Grand National is pretty insignificant.
+We’re sure most jockeys would ride in the race for free!

 Some jockeys have personal arrangements with owners and they receive a riders’ retainers fee for riding all that owner’s horses.
 Powerful owners like JP McManus is an example of this, who used to have AP McCoy before he retired, riding for him for a reported £1million a year.

 As well as their riders’ fees, the winning jockeys will also get a percentage of the prize money.
-On average this is around 8-8.5% for a winning ride or 4-5% for a placed finish.
-Therefore, based on this the winning jockey of the Grand National in the present day will pocket around £45k for riding the winner!
+On average this is around 8% for a winning ride or 4% for a placed finish.
+Therefore, based on this, the winning jockey of the Grand National in the present day will pocket around £45k for riding the winner!